Edaurd/balatro-mobile-maker-lovely-pixel-fix/README.md

 This fork also includes Lovely Injector for modding (thanks to [kodenamekrak](https://github.com/kodenamekrak))

-I merely combined the two forks into one and added a option to enable "t.externalstorage" in main.lua and compiled it
+I merely combined the two forks into one and added a option to enable "t.externalstorage" in balatro/main.lua, which i read somewhere is needed to access the folder to add your mods

 # Original Readme